michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 How does a client know which node to connect to?
 Specific case of more general problem known as *service discovery*.
 Approaches:

-1. Allow clients to connect to any node, if that node can handle request, great, otherwise, it forwards request to appropriate node, recieves the reply, and passes reply back to client.
+1. Allow clients to connect to any node, if that node can handle request, great, otherwise, it forwards request to appropriate node, receives the reply, and passes reply back to client.
-1. Send all requests first to a routing tier first which determines which node should handle each request.
+1. Send all requests first to a routing tier which determines which node should handle each request.
 1. Require clients be aware of partitioning and connect directly to appropriate node.

 Hard problem because all participants must agree (consensus in distributed system).
 Many systems rely on a separate coordination service like ZooKeeper which maintains authoritative mapping: